XiangyangSong/GWR_Plugin/README.md

 Open QGIS 3 and go to `Plugins` -> `Install from ZIP`

 Select the downloaded zip folder and press `Install plugin`.
 The icon for the GWR plugin will appear in the list of the installed plugins.
 Tick the Checkbox to activate it.
 The plugin will appear in the 'Processing Toolbox' panel.

+**2)** Install plugin in QGIS:

+Open QGIS 3 and go to `Plugins` -> `Manage and Install plugins` -> `Settings` -> `Show also experimental plugins`

+In `All plugins` tab, look for `Geographically Weighted Regression` and tick the checkbox.
+A new icon for Geographically Weighted Regression will appear on the QGIS main panel and in the Vector Menu.

 **Note**: In case of errors rising from the Scipy,Spglm,Shapely package, open `OSGeo4W Shell` installed with QGIS3 as `Administrator` and type:
 ```sh